nibblesnbits/my-portfolio/conv/book.md

 “I’ll loop around.”

 They didn’t say goodbye.
 Elsebeneath goodbyes weren’t about leaving.

 Gable gave a half-wave, already distracted.
 The wind tugged at his coat as he turned.
 Vel stood still until he disappeared around the curve.

 ---

 The air changed.
 Not colder.
 Not warmer.
 Just… more aware of her.

 Vel exhaled.
 Her tail twitched once, then stilled.

 A ribbon above her rustled.
-The threads it was tied to were taut.
-They remembered something.

 So did she.

-Only halfway.

-She took a single step forward, and the stones beneath her paw rang slightly off-key.
+She took a single step forward, and the stones beneath her paw rang slightly off-key—something from a place she forgot.
 Another step.
 The sound sharpened.

-Somewhere ahead, just past the bend of the not-quite-street, the Archive waited.
+Somewhere ahead, just past the bend of the not-quite-street, the Archive exhaled.

 She didn’t look.
 Didn’t have to.